 Networking events are a perfect chance to learn from eminent personalities and foster a good relationship with them.
 They should not only be looked at as a source of generating revenue for your company.
 Maintaining congenial relations, making the other remember you among hundreds and standing alone from the crowd counts in the long run.

 Are you done with clicking selfies with Speaker?
 And counting likes on Facebook.

 Have you collected more than 4000 cards in events and still didn’t get a single business?

 I am going to share step by step guide how we made $53,000 from One event.

 Do not be hasty in accepting RSVP to the next event that props up.
 Make sure if it is the right thing to build your network.
 Your aim should be to work on potential clients.
-You need to indulge in value driven strategizing to get a favourable outcome.
+You need to indulge in value-driven strategizing to get a favorable outcome.